Chris Eaton (tennis): 2009

 Having played little more than a few Futures at the start of the year, Eaton was thrust into play-offs, between six British tennis hopefuls, designed by John Lloyd to help pick the two singles players to represent Great Britain in the Euro/Africa Zone Group I tie against Ukraine.

 Eaton started well, defeating Alexander Slabinsky 6–4 6–4 2–6 7–6 (7–5).
 He then beat James Ward 6–3 6–2 6–7 (3–7) 2–6 21–19 in a gruelling match lasting six hours and 40 minutes, making it the longest match in history prior to the epic Isner-Mahut match at the 2010 Wimbledon Championships.
 Lloyd had decided he had seen enough, and chose Eaton and Joshua Goodall as the two players to represent Britain alongside Colin Fleming and Ross Hutchins.

 Eaton lost his first Davis Cup match 6–3, 3–6, 6–3, 6–4 to Ukrainian number 1 Sergiy Stakhovsky but managed to restore some pride to Team GB, who were on the verge of a whitewash before Eaton managed to beat Illya Marchenko 6–3, 4–6, 7–6 in the remaining dead rubber.
 Despite putting in one of the better performances by British players other than Andy Murray in the Davis Cup recently, Eaton didn't appear in the plans of captain John Lloyd for forthcoming fixtures.

 2010

-At Wimbledon Eaton and doubles partner Dominic Inglot defeated the defending champions Daniel Nestor and Nenad Zimonjic in the second round, to achieve his best Slam result with a third round appearance.
+At Wimbledon Eaton and doubles partner Dominic Inglot defeated the defending champions Daniel Nestor and Nenad Zimonjić in the second round, to achieve his best Slam result with a third round appearance.

 Eaton began playing touchtennis as a pastime against other former professional tennis players as well as current park players and rank amateurs.
 He has won one title and hosted a weekly tennis phone in show on the sports website.

 Eaton played his last match in the 2012 Wimbledon qualifying second round.
 He joined the Wake Forest men's tennis staff as an assistant coach in the 2016–17 season.

 He coaches doubles player Henri Kontinen.